12 Coronavirus Myths, Debunked By Science

 The Centers for Disease Control and Prevention says, “Clinicians should use their judgment to determine if a patient has signs and symptoms compatible with COVID-19 and whether the patient should be tested.”

-If you think you may have been exposed to or infected with COVID-19, the CDC advises calling your healthcare provider for advice.
+If you think you may have been exposed to or infected with COVID-19, PHAC advises calling your healthcare provider for advice.

 Myth: You can get the coronavirus from mail and packages from China